oNutti/welcomerrewrite2/README.md

 ## Rights

 The Discord Slash Command Handler project is licensed under the ISC License.
-All rights for the project belong to Fangstorm.
+All rights for the project belong to Dreadbane.